aldenparker/nixosConfig/README.md

       services/
         service-module.nix
         ...
+      overlays/
+        overlay-module.nix
+        ...
+  hosts/
+    hostname/
+      configuration.nix
+      hardware-configuration.nix
+      home.nix
+    ...
 ```

 In this way, services and programs can get their own modules, but predefined configuration of many modules can be loaded through bundles.
 NO MODULES SHOULD LOAD AUTOMATICALLY.
-Every module should have an enable option.:
+Every module should have an enable option.
+There is also a templates folder holding templates for the how different nix files in this structure.